CaoAssignments/cse199-wi21-Tri-Truong/2020_US_Open/README.md

 - If f is j's first choice and its second choice was taken by some cow earlier in line, j gets nothing.
 Everything else stays the same.
 - If j's second choice was not taken by some cow earlier, j will take it.
 This step requires us to do recursion on j to find out if j steals its 2nd choice cereal from some other cow later in line.
 Time complexity: O(N) because the sum of the recursion depths is O(N)
+# Problem 3:
+# Topic: Graph, Sorting
+## Problem formulation:
+Given N (1 <= N <= 10^5) pairs of integers.
+These pairs can interact with each other.
+The interaction is as follows: for any 2 pairs of integers (x_i, y_i) and (x_j, y_j), with -10^9 <= x,y <= 10^9 if x_i <= x_j and y_i <= y_j, one of the 2 pairs disappear.
+Return the min number of pairs left at the end.
+## Solution:
+    1. Create an undirected graph where each vertex represents a pair and there exists an edge between 2 pairs if they satisfy the condition to interact.
+    2. Within each connected component, at least one pair must remain (since one pair must remain after any interaction) => Compute the number of connected components in this graph

+    Algorithm 1: build an adjacent list/graph and do DFS on it Time complexity: O(N^2) because it takes O(N^2) to build the graph N is maximum 10^5 => N^2 = 10^10 > 10^9 (rule of thumb)
+    => need a faster algorithm

+    Algorithm 2:
+    Observation: If we sort the pairs in increasing order of x and then y.
+    Initially, each pair can be considered its own connected component.
+    While there exist 2 connected componenents that are adjacent in the order such that min(y) of left component <= max(y) of right component, combine them.
+    1. Sort the pairs in increasing order of x and then y.
+    2. Compute min_left where min_left[i] = min y value up to i position from the left
+    3. Compute max_right where max_right[i] = max y value up to i position from the right
+    4. For loop i from 0 to N-2, if min_left[i] > max_right[i], increment ans
+    5. Return ans